OpenWaterFoundation/owf-learn-cdss-statemod-dev/mkdocs-project/docs/introduction.md

 This documentation is intended for use by StateMod software developers (and those interested in contributing).
-However, efforts have been taken to make the documentation understandable to a wider audience including water resources engineers and managers, so that they can engage in the discussion of how to contribute to supporting StateMod software.
+However, efforts have been taken to make the documentation understandable to a wider audience including water resources engineers and managers, so that they can engage in the discussion of how to use nd supporting StateMod and other CDSS software.
 Goals of the documentation include:

 * Describe how the development environment was initialized, to document initial decisions